Dunoon, Cape Town: 2020 arson attacks

 On 21 June 2020, the City of Cape Town experienced a surge of arson attacks that targeted MyCiTi bus infrastructure, putting further strain on an already overstretched public transport system.
-As South Africa attempts to revive its economy after a prolonged period of lockdown, the public transport system was hit by a wave of protest and destruction.
+As South Africa attempted to revive its economy after a prolonged period of lockdown, the public transport system was hit by a wave of protest and destruction.
 The city's Mayoral Committee Member of Transport, Felicity Purchase, condemned the attacks, which have decimated public transport infrastructure in Milnerton and Dunoon.
-Purchase confirmed that a weekend of attacks on Cape Town buses have cost the city in excess of R8 million.
+Purchase confirmed that a weekend of attacks on Cape Town buses has cost the city in excess of R8 million.
 Two MyCiTi buses were completely destroyed by flames.
 The Omuramba station in Racecourse Road, Montague Gardens, was also set on fire.

-The area was since swarmed by law enforcement.
+Law enforcement responded swiftly, deploying officers to the affected areas.
 Purchase condemned the destruction of public infrastructure, saying:

 This weekend marks one of the worst in the 10-year history of the MyCiTi service, with violent attacks on assets and infrastructure in the Milnerton and Dunoon areas.
 This is nothing less but sabotage of the worst possible kind, and in a time of crisis when COVID-19 is challenging our resolve like never before.

-The ongoing unrest in Dunoon was apparently linked to a lack of service delivery and contentious land grabs that has plagued the area over the past year.
-Earlier this month, a ward councillor – who spoke out against a criminal syndicate that was allegedly responsible for selling plots of land – was the subject of an arson attack.
-According to security guards at the scene, petrol bombs rained down on the councillor’s office on Youth Day.

-Dunoon ward councillor Lubabalo Makeleni said, "The people that are burning the offices are the same people that are burning the drugs, but I've not yet met them.
-I still want to find out where they want to put up a shack so that we can go to them and talk to them."
+The unrest in Dunoon appeared linked to broader service‑delivery failures and ongoing disputes over land occupations.
+Earlier in June, the office of Ward 104 Councillor Lubabalo Makeleni was petrol‑bombed on Youth Day (19 June), a repeat of a similar attack in 2018, allegedly by a criminal syndicate selling plots of land.
+Security guards reported around 30 youths throwing petrol bombs into the building shortly after, greatly damaging office equipment and furniture.
+Makeleni attributed the violence to a “land‑invasion syndicate” profiting from selling shacks and plots, and stated: “The people that are burning the offices are the same people that are burning the drugs, but I've not yet met them.”

-Western Cape South African Police Service (SAPS) spokesperson Captain Frederick van Wyk confirmed that the area had been inundated by acts of violence and arson.
-Van Wyk said; "Sporadic incidents of public violence are currently taking place on Potsdam and N7 due to a dispute of allocation of housing".
+Western Cape SAPS spokesperson Captain Frederick van Wyk confirmed that violent acts and sporadic arson were occurring in Dunoon, especially along Potsdam Road and the N7, due to housing-allocation disputes.